bibek22/blog/content/awk-tutorial-for-scientific-data-manipulation.md

 So, we made a variable called 'i' which has a value $1$ to start.
 Note that since we only make a variable once, we do this in `BEGIN` block.
 Then, we print the value of `i` in the main block, which is executed once for every line of input, so it writes Serial Number for each line in the file given.
-Also notice that we increase the value of i by 1 for each line.
+Also notice that we increase the value of `i` by 1 for each line in the second line of main block.

 ### Conditionals